Yazoo City Mississippi LSAT Prep Courses

-Yazoo City students who are interested in signing up for an LSAT prep course with TestMasters have the option of either taking our comprehensive Full-Length LSAT Course in Mississippi or else enrolling in our innovative Online LSAT Course.
-Students in Mississippi who want to conduct their LSAT study one-on-one with a private tutor can either study entirely with one of our LSAT private tutors or use tutoring along with a TestMasters course.
+Yazoo City students interested in signing up for our preparation course have the option of either taking our flagship live course at a location within the state of Mississippi or else enrolling in our state-of-the-art Online LSAT Course.
+Mississippi students who want to do their LSAT study with an individual tutor can either study exclusively with one of our LSAT private tutors or supplement a TestMasters LSAT course with a tutoring package.

 Full Length LSAT Course

 - Eighty hours of in-class instruction

 - Instructors who have scored in at least the 98th percentile on an officially administered LSAT